chienleow/chienleow/README.md

   - Keep up with me on my journey - [Postman Learning](https://github.com/chienleow/postman-learning)
 - 💬 Ask me about my favorite food, secret recipes, shark tank ideas, transition to tech and must-listen podcasts
 - 📫 How to reach me: <a href="mailto:chienleow1@gmail.com">Email</a> | <a href="https://www.linkedin.com/in/chienleow">LinkedIn</a>
-- ⚡ Let's play a fun game: Take a guess where my cover photo was taken?
-A hint: It is a place where there are more than 3,000 rivers and 3 million lakes

 <!-- ### Portfolio
 - 🔖 **Conversation Cards App** - [Demo](https://youtu.be/wobJ0uPMuHo) | [Frontend Repository](https://github.com/chienleow/conversation-cards-frontend) | [Backend Repository](https://github.com/chienleow/conversation-cards-backend)